-Tonight – August 10, 2017 – it’s time to start watching the Perseid meteor shower, which peaks this weekend.
-Unfortunately, the waning gibbous moon is in the way during the predawn hours, when the meteors are normally flying most abundantly!
-But Perseid meteors tend to be bright.
-The brighter ones may well overcome the moonlit glare.
+Tonight – August 9, 2018 – it’s time to start watching the Perseid meteor shower, which should be at its best this weekend.
+Fortunately, the new moon on August 10, 2018, guarantees dark nights for this year’s Perseid meteor shower.
+The Perseid meteors tend to be bright, and the brighter ones can even be seen in a light-polluted sky.
 Which dates are best?
-We anticipate on the mornings of August 12 and 13, but try tomorrow morning (August 11), too.
+We anticipate on the mornings of August 12 and 13, but try the next few mornings (August 10 and 11), too.
 The tips below can help you enjoy.

 1. Try observing in the evening hours, on the nights of August 10, 11 or 12.
-After full moon on August 7, the moon will be rising later each night.
-Watch as late at night as you can, but before moonrise.
-Click here for a custom sunrise/sunset calendar – click box for moonrise/moonset times.
-You won’t see as many meteors during the evening hours, but you still might catch an earthgrazer, which is a slow-moving and long-lasting meteor that travels horizontally across the sky.
+You won’t see as many meteors during the evening hours, but you still might catch an earthgrazer, which is a slow-moving and looong-lasting meteor that travels horizontally across the sky.
 If you see one, you’ll have a new appreciation for evening meteor-watching.

-2. Or … watch in moonlight between midnight and dawn.
+2. Or … watch between midnight and dawn.
 Most meteor showers are best after midnight, and the Perseids are no exception.
 After midnight, the part of Earth you’re standing on has turned into the meteor stream, which means the radiant point for the shower will be above your horizon.
-After the radiant rises, more meteors are flying … unfortunately, in 2017, in the light of the moon.
+After the radiant rises, more meteors are flying … fortunately, in 2018, in a moonless sky.

 4. Avoid city lights.
 This should go without saying, but just a reminder.
 A wide open area – a field or a lonely country road – is best if you’re serious about watching meteors.

 5. Watch with friend or friends, and try facing in different directions so that if someone sees a meteor, that person can call out – “meteor!” – to the rest.